Hollywood Hills Attack That Injured 1 Investigated as Hate Crime: LAPD

 The incident occurred about 1:50 a.m. near the intersection of Argyle and Franklin avenues, Officer Jeff Lee told KTLA.

-A man approached the victim, struck him with an unknown object and yelled out “I hate trannies” Lee said.
+A man approached the victim, struck the victim with an unknown object and yelled out “I hate trannies” Lee said.

 The man ran away and was described only as being between 20 and 30 years old.